tangentsoft/pidp8i/doc/cc8-manual.md

-The first thing to get clear in your mind is that there are at least *three* zero pages involved here, and possibly four, depending on how `LOADER` chooses to arrange your program in memory.
+The first thing to get clear in your mind is that there are at least *three* zero pages involved here, and possibly four, depending on how `LOADER.SV` chooses to arrange your program in memory.
 (We get into the nitty gritty of that [below](#flayout).)
 There are different rules for each field.

-The CC8 program initialization code — `init.h` for the cross-compiler, `header.sb` for the native compiler — uses several locations high up in the zero page of the field containing it for its own internal purposes.
-(From here on, we’ll refer to this code generically as INIT.)
-This code is placed just before your program’s `main()` function begins, so it’s always in your user code’s field.
-Your own code should therefore stay away from INIT’s locations, from 0150 through the end of the zero page.

-[LIBC](#libc) uses many zero page locations, but the details are unimportant from an end user perspective since `LOADER` will never place end user code in the same field as LIBC.
-Since user code should not be writing to LIBC’s field, there is no conflict between what it does and what your end user code does, nor between LIBC and INIT.

-The [user data field](#udf) is always isolated from all of the above, so the use of the zero page in that field does not conflict with any of the above.
+The field containing the user’s executable code can also have code from the FORTRAN II run time library in it, especially when the user’s program is small and its use of FORTRAN II based library routines is modest.
+(We give an example of this [below](#flayout).)
+In such fields, LOADER places a small library of routines, which to a first approximation means user code should not use the zero page.

+Some of the space in the user code field’s zero page is left unused by LOADER, so we use it for a small number of internal globals maintained by the CC8 program initialization code: `init.h` for the cross-compiler, and `header.sb` for the native compiler, which we’ll refer to generically as “INIT” from here on.

+It is not currently clear to us if, between LOADER and INIT, if there is any space at all left over in the user code field.
+We’ll need to undertake a mapping quest to work this out.
+We’ll report the results here if our quest party manages to return alive. :)

+None of this applies to the field containing LIBC because it contains no FORTRAN II code, hence no LOADER internal helper routines or the globals for those routines.
+LIBC therefore uses the zero page in its field for entirely different purposes, which we do not document here because it never conflicts with the end user code and data fields.
+If you want to know how LIBC uses its field’s zero page, see `src/cc8/os8/libc.c`.

+The [user data field](#udf) also runs on entirely different rules from the above, since it contains no executable code at all, hence no prior reservations by LOADER or LIBC.
+See the next section for how the UDF uses its zero page.

 ### <a id="udf"></a>The User Data Field